Last Updated: July 23, 2021

 Take a look at a few fascinating facts about the huge market share Android enjoys:

-When Android first launched in 2008, it was very hard to imagine it had a shot at stealing Apple’s thunder.
-After all, iOS was the leading operating system.
-It was laughable to even think that the rugged newcomer would one day conquer the market.
+When Android first launched in 2008, it was hard to imagine it had a shot at stealing Apple’s thunder.
+After all, iOS has been the leading operating system for a while.
+It was laughable to think that the rugged newcomer would one day conquer the market.
 But Android’s market share snowballed from under 5% in 2010.

 3. China is the only place in the world, where Android’s sales are declining.